Ruta Lee: Career

 Also in 1965, she was cast as a movie star named Gloria Morgan in the episode "Gomer Dates a Movie Star" on the sitcom Gomer Pyle, U.S.M.C..
-In 1963, she was cast in CBS's The Twilight Zone in the episode "A Short Drink from a Certain Fountain" as a cold, callous golddigger whose elderly husband undergoes a scientific experiment to make himself younger and more attractive to her, aging "backward" a bit more than he anticipated.
-In 1967, Lee appeared in two episodes of The Lucy Show, “Lucy’s Substitute Secretary” which aired on January 2; and “Lucy Meets the Berles” which aired on September 11.
+In 1963, she was cast in CBS's The Twilight Zone in the episode "A Short Drink from a Certain Fountain" as a cold, callous gold digger whose elderly husband undergoes a scientific experiment to make himself younger and more attractive to her, aging "backward" a bit more than he anticipated.
+In 1967, Lee appeared in two episodes of The Lucy Show; the titular replacement in “Lucy’s Substitute Secretary”, which aired on January 2; and as herself in “Lucy Meets the Berles”, which aired on September 11.

 Lee also began appearing regularly on game shows such as Hollywood Squares, You Don't Say, and Match Game.
 In the early 1970s, Lee continued to perform in both film and television roles on Love, American Style and The Mod Squad, and had a role in the film The Doomsday Machine (1972).
 By 1974, Lee had grown frustrated by an increasing lack of roles, and took a job co-hosting the daytime game show High Rollers.
 She remained with the show until 1976.

 During the 1980s, she lent her voice to episodes of The Flintstone Comedy Show and The Smurfs, in addition to guest roles on CHiPs, Fantasy Island, The Love Boat, and Charles in Charge.
 Lee also performed extensively in the mid-1980s on stage, including the title character in the musical Peter Pan.

 From 1988 to 1989, Lee played a recurring role on the CBS sitcom Coming of Age.
 In 1989, she played the role of Sally Powers in the television movie Sweet Bird of Youth with Elizabeth Taylor.
 In the 1990s, Lee continued to appear in episodic television, most notably on the sitcom Roseanne.
 Lee appeared as the girlfriend of Bev Harris (Estelle Parsons), whose character had inadvertently "outed" herself.

-She played the wife of Jerry Lewis's character in the British comedy-drama Funny Bones (1995), in which they play the parents of the Oliver Platt's character.
+She played the wife of Jerry Lewis's character in the British comedy-drama Funny Bones (1995), in which they play the parents of Oliver Platt's character.
 In 2002, Lee was presented with one of the Golden Boot Awards for her work in Western television and cinema.

 In 2006, Lee received a star on the Hollywood Walk of Fame for her contributions to the television industry.
 In 1995, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to Lee.

 In February 2008, Lee appeared as Clairee in a production of Steel Magnolias with Sally Struthers at the Casa Mañana theatre in Fort Worth, Texas.
 In October 2010, Lee played the role of Miss Mona in The Best Little Whorehouse in Texas, also at the Casa Mañana.